UPDATE: FamilySearch Digital Records Access Replacing Microfilm

 QUICK FACTS AND TIPS

-- After film ordering ends, if customers need access to a particular film yet to be digitized, they can express interest to have it added to the priority digitization list by contacting FamilySearch Support (Toll Free: 1-866-406-1830).
+- If customers need access to a particular film yet to be digitized, they can request to have it added to the priority digitization list by contacting FamilySearch Support (Toll Free: 1-866-406-1830).

-- The remaining microfilms are being digitally scanned at a rate of 1,000 films per day and are projected to be complete by 2020.
+- The remaining microfilms (less than 350,000 rolls) are being digitally scanned and are projected to be completed sometime in 2021.

-- Visitors to the Family History Library in Salt Lake City will still be able to order needed microfilms to use during their research visits.
+- Visitors to the Family History Library in Salt Lake City can continue to order needed microfilms, not available digitally online, to use during their research visits.

 HOW TO FIND DIGITAL IMAGES ON FAMILYSEARCH